 - Is this person useful to my (social) survival?

 Pay attention to this instinct, but never act on it without knowing the person better.
 The tricks below will trigger you to behave in ways that are perceived well.

 This section is not strictly about body language, but these attitudes will subconsciously influence your body language.

 This one is so important it requires its own article, and you can never do this 100% of the time.
 Plus, there are certainly cases where not seeming confident can gain you likability points, but on average, the above holds true.

 There are two things to consider with this point:

 - Try to remove things that make you uncomfortable

-- Another was clothing choice, which I solved by bringing along a girl when shopping
+- For example for clothing choice, I solved it by bringing along a girl when shopping

 - Train yourself to help you feel secure